Mabie the best forest to explore...

 Time for a break?

 There are toilets, including accessible facilities, near the main car park.
-Please note, due to persistent vandalism the toilet block at Mabie is currently closed until further notice.

 The bike shop at Mabie is open from 10am to 4pm, seven days a week until the end of September.